sergius/klarna-chat/README.md

 ### Language

-As I am applying for a role in the Functional Programming team - and I don't know to program in Erlang, yet - I decided to present my solution in Scala, as the closest to functional programming from languages that I know (and  totally compatible with Java).
+I decided to present my solution in Scala, as the closest to functional programming from languages that I know (and  totally compatible with Java).
 Also, as another intent of getting close to Erlang, I chose to use Akka, an implementation of actor model for Scala and Java, and remembering that it was Erlang the first language to have implemented the actors.

  I would like to mention that I avoided on purpose a trivial implementation in Java, as it could test just the elementary notions of Java and something on networking and concurrency, *at most*, and I believe this is not what the team would like to assess.